tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/2/LessonPlan.md

   nn.add(Dense(units=2, activation="linear"))
   ```

-* After compiling and fitting the model, we save it it to a json file.
-We save the weights to a H5 store.
+* After compiling and fitting the model, we save it to a JSON file.
+We save the weights to an H5 store.

   ```python
   # Save model as JSON